nikolasil/vaccineMonitor_1/README.md

 The files **citizenRecords/citizen.cpp** and **citizenRecords/citizen.h** contains the *citizenRecord class* and the *listStatus class*.
 Every citizen has its own list where the viruses information is beeing stored.

-> *Note* that in citizenRecord the country is a node of type linkedListStringNode which is a list that stores strings.
+> *Note* that in citizenRecord the country is a node of type stringList which is a list that stores strings.
 This class is used to prevent data duplications for countries and viruses as the same country or virus name has to be referenced many times.

-<div style="page-break-after: always;"></div>

 ```cpp
 class citizenRecord